kyrczak/kyrczak/README.md

 ## About me
 I'm a 3rd year Computer Science student at the Gdańsk University of Technology.

-I specialize in C++, Python programming languages and backend technologies.
+I specialize in C, C++ and Python programming languages and backend technologies.
 I'm deeply interested in cybersecurity and computer networks.
 My interests also include AI, game development and low-level programming.

 Previously I've gained experience in developing and maintainging Windows drivers for network interface cards.
 Through my university I greatly increased my abilities in Java SDK (Spring library).
 ## My statistics